Xcode Tutorial for Beginners

 Table of contents

-This guide will demystify Xcode for you and teach you what you need to know in order to start building apps!
+This guide will help you understand Xcode step by step and teach you everything you need to know to start creating apps

-• The 5 main parts of the Xcode development environment and how to navigate around
+• The five main parts of the Xcode development environment and how to navigate around.

 Chapter 1